Gulrugar/DrewsFlowerShop/README.md

 ### Collection Page

-The collections page features sorting that caches to avoid unnessary api calls and improve performance.
-Larger collections also feature pagination (check out the implementation here in the [All Sentiment collection](https://drews-flowershop.myshopify.com/collections/birthday "All Sentiment") -
+The collections page features **sorting without reloading the page**.
+Page data from api calls is also cached to improve performance.
+Larger collections also feature **pagination** (check out the implementation here in the [All Sentiment collection](https://drews-flowershop.myshopify.com/collections/birthday "All Sentiment") -
 <span style="text-decoration: underline">Store Password: staylt</span> )

 <div align="center">